Erase or Hide? Suppressing Spurious Unlearning Neurons for Robust Unlearning

 where $\theta$ and $\theta'$ are parameters of a model before and after unlearning, respectively. $n$ is the number of samples in the forget set.
-Of course, we can compute the influence variations on every token attribution, but it is computationally costly.
 From these equations, we can quantify each neuron’s influence variation in the positive and negative directions. $D^+_i$ measures the positive influence variation of the $i$-th neuron.
 If the original attribution value is positive and this value is reduced after unlearning, the result can be interpreted as a desirable outcome, since the existing positive contribution to the output probability is diminished.
-However, if the original attribution value is negative and this value becomes further reduced after unlearning, it can be regarded as an undesirable outcome, as the unlearning process induces a spurious unlearning neuron that contributes only negatively.
+However, if the original attribution value is negative and this value becomes further reinforced after unlearning, it can be regarded as an undesirable outcome, as the unlearning process induces a spurious unlearning neuron that contributes only negatively.
 If only the negative contributions are reinforced, then the original positive contributions may remain intact.
 Therefore, we measure and compare these two metrics ($D^+$ and $D^-$) to evaluate the faithfulness of unlearning behaviors.

 However, Equation~\ref{eq:shift_apx1} and~\ref{eq:shift_apx2} do not account for two undesirable unlearning results: \textit{contradictory unlearning behavior} and \textit{over-unlearning}.
 Contradictory unlearning behavior refers to cases where neuronal contributions vary in a way that increases the output probability of target knowledge.
 As discussed in Section~\ref{retraining_dist}, unlearning methods often increase both positive and negative neuronal contributions in a competitive manner.
 Thus, although inherently contradictory, this behavior is frequently observed during unlearning.
 Since it falls outside the scope of our focus, we redefine the influence variations as $\Tilde{D}^{+}_{i}=\max(D^{+}_{i}, 0)$ and $\Tilde{D}^{-}_{i}=\max(D^{-}_{i}, 0)$ to exclude the effects of contradictory unlearning behavior in computing the final scores.
 Equation~\ref{eq:shift_apx1} also fails to filter out over-unlearning.
 For example, if the original attribution is positive but becomes negative after unlearning, the $D^+$ score may increase substantially.
 As noted in Section~\ref{main_exp}, this represents undesirable unlearning, which makes models vulnerable to membership inference attacks (MIAs).
 To address this, we replace $A^{(x,y)}_{\theta'_i,k}$ with $\max(A^{(x,y)}_{\theta'_i,k}, 0)$ in Equation~\ref{eq:shift_apx1}, ensuring that over-unlearning does not contribute to the score.